Interstitial Lung Disease

 Idiopathic Pulmonary Fibrosis

-This is a condition where there is progressive pulmonary fibrosis with no clear cause.
+Idiopathic pulmonary fibrosis features progressive pulmonary fibrosis with no apparent cause.
 It presents with an insidious onset of shortness of breath and dry cough over more than 3 months.
 It usually affects adults over 50 years old.
-Examination can show bibasal fine inspiratory crackles and finger clubbing.
-Prognosis is poor with a life expectancy of 2-5 years from diagnosis.
+The prognosis is poor, with a 2-5 years life expectancy from diagnosis.

 Two medications are licensed that can slow the progression of the disease: